Touransland-ZC/Technical__Assignment/README.md

 It organizes files in a folder into Images, Documents, Videos, Audio, Archives, eBooks, and Others based on extension The categories include Images, Documents, Videos, Audio, Archives, eBooks, and Others based on extension, handling the no extension files and the multi-extension files.

-It shows a summary of the number of files under each category.
+It shows a summary with counts per category.
-It shows a pie chart based on your request.
+It shows an optional pie chart.
 It has a simulation-only mode.
 It shows each file name is moved to which category.
+There is a safe destination name that prevents overwrites.
-Implemented a test coverage 99%.
+Test coverage ≈ 99%.

 HOW TO RUN:
 You can find a Colab Notebook, named FileOrganizer.ipynb, which includes the project code & the test coverage, both with their outputs, and you can find comments explaining each function